-- 1. complete a renewal of registration application that includes the annual renewal statement in accordance with the provisions in the National Law, section 109 - 2. demonstrate compliance with any conditions or undertakings imposed on your registration or requirements on your registration set by the Board - 3. submit work performance reports in accordance with the Board's guidelines for supervision of international medical graduates - 4. demonstrate that you have performed satisfactorily in the preceding registration period.
+- complete a renewal of registration application that includes the annual renewal statement in accordance with the provisions in the National Law, section 109 - 2. demonstrate compliance with any conditions or undertakings imposed on your registration or requirements on your registration set by the Board - 3. submit work performance reports in accordance with the Board's guidelines for supervision of international medical graduates - 4. demonstrate that you have performed satisfactorily in the preceding registration period.
 This is usually demonstrated through the submission of work performance reports.
-The Board may also require you to complete an examination and/or assessment to demonstrate satisfactory performance - 5. provide evidence that you are satisfactorily progressing towards meeting the requirements for general or specialist registration.
-You are exempt from this requirement if you will not apply for more than three renewals of registration, and - 6. provide evidence of an area of need declaration for the geographical area and/or type of health service, for which there is a need, from the responsible Minister for Health or delegate in the jurisdiction in which the designated area of need position is located, if the area of need declaration provided at initial registration has expired or will expire during the next period of registration.
+The Board may also require you to complete an examination and/or assessment to demonstrate satisfactory performance, and

+5. provide evidence that you are satisfactorily progressing towards meeting the requirements for general or specialist registration.
+You are exempt from this requirement if you will not apply for more than three renewals of registration.